How to Build a Data Analyst LinkedIn Profile (In 2023!)

 You might want to tailor this portion to suit the requirements of a particular job description.

 This exercise also helps you pick up new skills.
-I suggest that you take a good look at the job descriptions of the jobs you want to apply to and develop the data analytics skills required.
+I suggest you look at the job descriptions of the jobs you want to apply to and develop the required data analytics skills.

 3. Summarize Your Skills and Experience